rkt/rkt/app-container/SPEC.md

 * example.com/ourapp
 * sub-domain.example.com/org/product/release

+An AC Name Type cannot be an empty string.
 The AC Name Type is used as the primary key for a number of fields in the schemas below.
 The schema validator will ensure that the keys conform to these constraints.